NimishChalkar/ai-network-traffic-analyzer/README.md

 ## Disclaimer

-This project is intended for educational and defensive-security purposes.
+This project was intended for learning purposes.
 Attack simulations should only be conducted in systems and networks that you own or are explicitly authorized to test.